Radio and Telephone audio from the 92 Security Police, Law Enforcement Desk (LED) during the incident.

 The Desk Sergeant was one hour into his shift when all hell broke loose.
 A duress alarms sounded from the ER, the Crime Stop line and the Non-Emergency line rang simultaneously and continued ringing for hours.

-Crime Stop, the 911 of Faircihlld AFB, at the time.
-This is the first phone call that came in to the Fairchild LED.
+Crime Stop, the 911 of Faircihlld AFB in 1994.
+This is the first phone call for help.
 Patrols were immediately dispatched.

-Here is the Security Police radio traffic of the response on 20 June 1994.
-My call sign that day was Police 6.
+Security Police radio traffic of the response on 20 June 1994.
+My call sign was Police 6.

 Post 6 is the call sign of a mobile patrol that was assigned to relieve the gate guards.

-The followin six files cover the first hour and forty-five minutes of the response and are in chronological order.
+The following six files cover the first hour and forty-five minutes of the Security Police response in chronological order.

 (There is silence until 26 seconds into the recording)